lasseignelab/CINmetrics_Cancer_Analysis/README.md

 # CINmetrics_Cancer_Analysis
-Comparing chromosomal instability metrics from the
+Analyzing chromosomal instability metrics from the CINmetrics package applied to TCGA data